 The findings have been published in the journal Monthly Notices of the Royal Astronomical Society.
 They were made possible by adaptation of a well-known research technique for use in solving a new problem.

 Johns Hopkins postdoctoral fellow Megan Gralla found that the Sunyaev–Zel’dovich effect signature – typically used to study large galaxy clusters – can also be used to learn a great deal about smaller formations.
-The SZ effect occurs when high-energy electrons in hot gas interact with faint light in the cosmic microwave background, light left over from earliest times when the universe was a thousand times hotter and a billion times denser than today.
+The SZ effect occurs when high-energy electrons in hot gas interact with faint light in the cosmic microwave background, the light left over from earliest times when the universe was a thousand times hotter and a billion times denser than today.

 “The SZ is usually used to study clusters of hundreds of galaxies but the galaxies we’re looking for are much smaller and have just a companion or two,” Gralla said.